 In 2018, glider operations were started along the Halifax Line as an enhancement to the normally tri-annual sections.
-The glider data provide higher temporal and spatial coverage than the vessel-based sampling (Figure 19).
-For ease of analysis, the glider data are averaged into hourly, 1m bins.
+The glider data provides higher temporal and spatial coverage than the vessel-based sampling (Figure 19).
+For ease of analysis, the glider data are averaged into hourly, 1-m bins.
 On regular missions, the glider attempts to follow the Halifax Line from approximately HL2 to HL7.
 Currents can, however, affect the actual trajectory of the glider (Figure 20).
 Thus, only glider data collected within 15 nm of the Halifax Line are considered, which explains some of the gaps in Figure 19.
 Station 2 (HL2) is sampled throughout the year from a small vessel and provides the highest temporal resolution of our stations (Figure 21).
-Glider data do not significantly add information at Station 2 except when vessel sampling is not available (see August/September in Figure 21).
+Glider data do not significantly add information at Station 2 except when vessel sampling is not available (see August/September 2019 in Figure 21).
+COVID-19 affected all field operations in the spring of 2020.

-For this document, the variability in temperature, salinity, and chlorophyll fluorescence are shown for a few of the Halifax Line stations over the 2018-2019 period (Figure 22).
+For this document, the variability in temperature, salinity, and chlorophyll fluorescence is shown for a few of the Halifax Line stations over the 2019-2020 period (Figure 22).
 This is only a small fraction of the data available for analysis.
 As this period was the initial operation period, the sampling rate and stations that were occupied varied, as experience with glider operations increased.
 At HL3 and HL4, the glider sampling was sufficient to resolve the seasonal cycle of temperature and the spring and fall phytoplankton blooms.
-For HL5 and HL6, the sampling was less frequent, but there were more in 2019 than 2018 due to increased experience in glider operations, and missions extending further offshore.
+For HL5 and HL6, the sampling was less frequent but there were more in 2019 than 2018 due to increased experience in glider operations, and missions extending further offshore.
 Due to battery limits, the glider cannot reach HL7 consistently, especially in winter (Figure 19).
 Upgrade to the glider battery is underway and should allow more regular sampling in the future and inclusion of HL7.